Jpederzani/Bulk_Image_Processor/README.md

 5. Click **Resize Photos**.
 6. A popup will confirm successful processing and the window will close.

-> 💡 Tip: You can modify the script to allow folder browsing with a file dialog if needed.
+> **Tip:** You can modify the script to allow folder browsing with a file dialog if needed.

 ## Notes